How dangerous is Britain?

 Remnants of crime scene tape left after an incident

-Crime figures come from county police services.
+Getting killed is probably most people’s ultimate fear.
+The good news is this is unlikely in the UK.
 In the year ending March 2019, there were a total of 701 homicides in England and Wales.
 This includes murder and unplanned killing.
-This is a rate of about 12 homicides for every 1,000,000 people.
+This is a rate of about 12 homicides for every million people.

 Scotland’s crime rates are usually lower than those of England, but figures cannot be compared because of the way the data is recorded.
 For example, in Scotland total homicides for 2018/19 were 102 (18 per 1,000,000 people).
 However, this figure includes death by driving, which is not included in the England and Wales figures.